The colourful 24-inch iMac gets Apple's new M3 chip and no price increase

 Beyond the jump to the M3 chip, the only other hardware upgrades are Wi-Fi 6E and Bluetooth 5.3 support.
 Apple also says the iMac’s stand is now built using 100 percent recycled aluminum.
 Other than the material change, the stand hasn’t been changed, contrary to what some rumours indicated.

 The new iMac is available to order now and releases on November 7th.
-Pricing starts at $1,699 for the i8-Core-CPU/8-Core GPU option and $1,949 for the 8-Core CPU/10-Core GPU version.
+Pricing starts at $1,699 for the 8-Core-CPU/8-Core GPU option and $1,949 for the 8-Core CPU/10-Core GPU version.
 This is the same cost as the M1-powered versions of both iMac configurations.

 For more on Apple’s ‘Scary Fast’ event, including our coverage of the updated M3-powered MacBook Pro, follow this link.